-Grow at Home: the best way to grow Watermelons•
+Grow at Home: how to grow watermelons from seed

 - the site and the facilities you have, propagator, greenhouse etc.

-- And the space you have in your fridge – remember to check the size of the final fruit, some of them are massive!
+- the space you have in your fridge.
+Remember to check the size of the final fruit, some of them are massive!

 Choose a sheltered spot which gets lots of sunshine.
 Dig in lots of good compost and organic matter to prepare the soil.

 To give your watermelon seeds the best start sow them into Rootrainers in early May (the earlier the better if you have space for the growing plants).
 Rootrainers allow the first roots to race down the special grooves and quickly emerge through the drainage holes.

 The tips die off naturally causing masses of side roots to develop higher in the cell.
 This results in a super root system all set to feed the perfect plant.
 Rootrainers also have a hinged design which allows the plant to be removed without damaging the root system.

 Fill rootrainers with seed compost and sow 2-3 seeds per pot at 1” (2-3cm) deep.

 Keep the soil moist and warm – around 21 – 22°C. The seedlings should emerge in 7-10 days.
 Move to a sunny windowsill to give them as much light as you can as soon as they emerge.